barryvdh/docs/artisan.md

 <a name="prompting-for-input"></a>
 ## Prompting For Input

-In addition to displaying output, you may also ask the user to provide input during the execution of your command.
+In addition to display output, you may also ask the user to provide input during the execution of your command.
+The `ask` and `confirm` prompt the user for input:

 The `ask` method will prompt the user with the given question, accept their input, and then return the user's input back to your command.
 This method is useful for gathering user options while a command is executing: